Se Habla EspaƱol

 Once the steps above have been completed, you must call the Office of Executive Clemency to ensure that all necessary documents have been received.
 Also, ask if the Office needs further information.
 Providing any and all necessary documentation and personal information is crucial.

-While you can complete this process independently, it is in your best interest to consult an attorney first.
-Legal professionals can guide the clemency process and advocate for you.
+While you can complete this process independently, it is in your best interest to consult with an attorney first.
+At The Hoffman Firm, we can guide you through the clemency process and advocate for you.

 Citizenship provides security, rights, and privileges like voting or a state license.
 However, committing a crime can remove those rights as part of your punishment even after completing your sentence.